Pennsylvania Republicans plan to appeal mail ballot deadline ruling to U.S. Supreme Court

 It remains to be seen how the Supreme Court will handle the appeal.
-The death of Ginsburg, heralded by liberals as a powerful champion for voting rights, has brought new uncertainty to the battle of election rules in 2020 playing out across the country.
+The death of Ginsburg, heralded by liberals as a powerful champion for voting rights, has brought new uncertainty to the battles over election rules in 2020 playing out across the country.

-Last week, the Pennsylvania Supreme Court ruled in Democrats’ favor on a number of mail voting rules, permitting voters to turn in ballots via drop box in addition to the U.S. Postal Service, allowing ballots to be returned up to three days after Election Day and blocking a Republican effort to allow partisan poll watchers to be stationed in counties where they do not live.
+Last week, the Pennsylvania Supreme Court ruled in Democrats’ favor on a number of mail-voting rules, permitting voters to turn in ballots via drop box in addition to using the U.S. Postal Service; allowing ballots to be returned up to three days after Election Day; and blocking a Republican effort to allow partisan poll watchers to be stationed in counties where they do not live.

 Pennsylvania’s highest court delivers victory to Democrats, ruling in their favor on a number of mail-voting rules